 Hurricane & storm protection

 Some shutters provide homeowners from severe weather.
-Shutters designed for hurricane protection are made from impact resistant materials, such as aluminum, metal and polycarbonate.
+Shutters designed for hurricane protection are made from impact resistant materials, such as aluminum hurricane shutters as well as metal and polycarbonate.
 They can withstand the impact of severe hurricane wind gusts and flying debris.

 This type of functioning shutter is commonly used in locations that are prone to hurricanes, such as Florida.